 You might have seen people doing deadlifts by acing the bar on the rack.
 It limits the range of motion compared to the regular deadlift.
-But it is good for those who want to focus on their back without too much engagement of legs.
-I am talking here about the rack pulls
+But it is suitable for those who want to focus on their back without too much engagement of legs.
+I am talking here about the rack pulls.

-Rack pulls are generally done by bodybuilders and people who have difficulty in doing deadlifts.
-It is a great exercise for your back.
+Rack pulls are generally done by bodybuilders and people who have difficulty doing deadlifts.
+It is an excellent exercise for your back.

 However, there are even better alternatives to rack pulls.
-Rack pulls have a limited range of motion compared to deadlifts and you can’t engage your back as better as other back exercises.
-It might be good for the person who is beginning to learn deadlifts or for someone who is an experienced lifter and wants to specifically target their back.
+Rack pulls have a limited range of motion compared to deadlifts, and you can’t engage your back as well as with other back exercises.
+It might be suitable for the person beginning to learn deadlifts or for someone who is an experienced lifter and wants to target their back specifically.

-Usually, if you are experienced, then it becomes easy to engage your back during rack pulls as compared to a new person or in an intermediate stage.
+Usually, if you are experienced, it becomes easy to engage your back during rack pulls compared to a new person or intermediate stage.

 In this article, I have shared some of the best racks pull alternatives exercises that could be a better option for you.
-Some of these exercises are basic and popular back exercises and some might be unique for you.
-Most of these exercises will require you to have dumbbells, barbells, and a landmine setup.
+Some are essential and popular back exercises, and some might be unique.
+Most of these exercises require you to have dumbbells, barbells, and a landmine setup.

 But before talking about the alternatives, let’s first see which muscles are worked during rack pull.